-The NE 75th Street Road Safety Corridor project has been a huge success by every possible measure.
+The NE 75th Street Road Safety Corridor project (PDF) has been a huge success by every possible measure.
 The street is safer for everyone, it’s more comfortable for everyone, and everyone is moving more efficiently.

 When I say everyone, I mean everyone.
 According to a new city report, speeding is down 60 percent and high-end speeding (10 mph or more above the limit) has been nearly eliminated.
 Yet traffic is moving more smoothly at a consistent speed allowing the average person driving to move through the area in slightly less time than before the changes were implemented.

 Making the street safer and adding bike lanes and a center turn lane made NE 75th Street more efficient.
 No longer does traffic get tied up behind someone trying to make a left turn, and the road screeches to a halt due to a traffic collision way less often than it used to.

 And most importantly, fewer neighbors are getting seriously injured or killed.

 We waited too long to implement this project.
 The impetus to make the changes came after one of the most devastating instances of traffic violence Seattle has seen in years.
 Mark Mullen, hammered and behind the wheel of a pickup that should have had an ignition lock system, ran down a family.

 Judy and Dennis Schulte were killed.
 Their daughter-in-law Karina was seriously injured.
 So was their ten-day-old grandson Elias, who Karina was holding as they walked across the street.

 It’s vital to remember that when we look at collision and traffic statistics, we’re talking about the lives of our neighbors, friends and family.
 The Schulte family deserved better, and we have to take action to prevent anything like that March 2013 collision from happening again.